Dynamic Multi-level Privilege Control in Behavior-based Implicit Authentication Systems Leveraging Mobile Devices: Related Work

 \section{Related Work}

 The majority of the existing work \cite{p62,p7,bo2013silentsense,feng2014tips,shi2011senguard,shahzad2013secure,castelluccia2017towards} focuses on finding suitable behavioral features such as touch, typing, and other motions that uniquely identify users, ignoring the usability of the IA systems.
 The amount of data gathered by various sensors directly affects the accuracy of IA systems \cite{p62,yang2016personaia,p9}.
 By increasing the time spent in collecting users' behavior data, the accuracy of IA can be improved \cite{p62,p9}.
 However, this approach will also increase the authentication delay and undermine usability.
+In addition, Hayashi et al. proved that the traditional IA with two privilege levels (locking or unlocking) constrains its performance \cite{hayashi2012goldilocks}.
+In practice, a more sophisticated system is needed.
 In this paper, we proposed a multi-level privilege control scheme to address the usability of IA systems by improving authentication accuracy and delay.

 To deal with the behavior and sensor noises, most of the existing IA schemes use simple approaches such as resampling \cite{p62}, averaging the results \cite{bo2013silentsense}, or no approach at all \cite{p65,p35,kate2017authentication}.
 Such noises will degrade system performance in terms of authentication accuracy and delay.
 The problem will be exacerbated as the size of the behavior data grows.
-We applied Kalman filter \cite{welch1995introduction} to correct behavior deviation and filter out sensor noise during the authentication.
-We showed that Kalman filter is naturally suitable for IA and can be implemented in practice to further improve authentication accuracy while reducing authentication delay.
+We applied a Kalman filter \cite{welch1995introduction} to correct behavior deviation and filter out sensor noise during the authentication.
+We showed that a Kalman filter is naturally suitable for IA and can be implemented in practice to further improve authentication accuracy while reducing authentication delay.

 The existing IA systems are evaluated using private datasets collected from their volunteers \cite{p62,khan2016targeted,frank2013touchalytics,bo2013silentsense}.
 Such datasets may not be sharable due to the sensitivity of human behavior data.
 It is hence difficult to recreate their experiments, compare with their schemes, or use their datasets for future research.
 Our proposed MPC is evaluated using a public and comprehensive dataset \cite{p21,aharony2011social}.
 The repeatability of our experiments and fair comparisons are guaranteed.